slhome2010/attributipro.doc/docs/general-info/metadata.md

 - Interlinking reference;
 - Status (not currently used).

-## Default Template Metadata
+## Duty Template Metadata

-Default template metadata is stored in the `attribute_description_pro` DB table.
+Duty Template metadata is stored in the `attribute_description_pro` DB table.

 These include: